Dante Pettis: New York Giants

 On November 4, 2020, Pettis was claimed off waivers by the New York Giants.
-He was placed on the reserve/COVID-19 list by the team on November 20, 2020, and activated on December 1.

-In his first game played as a New York Giant, on December 27, 2020, against the Baltimore Ravens, Pettis finished with two receptions for 33 yards.
+He was placed on the reserve/COVID-19 list by the team on November 20, and activated on December 1.
+In his first game played as a Giant, on December 27, against the Baltimore Ravens, Pettis finished with two receptions for 33 yards.
 He caught his first touchdown as a Giant the next week, against the Dallas Cowboys, for 33 yards.
 Pettis finished his 2020 campaign with four receptions, for 76 yards, averaging 19 yards a reception, and one touchdown.

 On September 1, 2021, Pettis was waived by the Giants and re-signed to the practice squad.
-On October 19, 2021, Pettis was signed to active roster.
-In week 7 against the Carolina Panthers Dante Pettis had five catches for 39 yards and a touchdown while adding the 16-yard pass to Daniel Jones.
+On October 19, Pettis was signed to active roster.
+In Week 7 against the Carolina Panthers, Pettis had five catches for 39 yards and a touchdown while adding the 16-yard pass to Daniel Jones.
 On November 5.
 2021, Pettis was placed on injured reserve with a shoulder injury.

 Chicago Bears

 On May 11, 2022, the Chicago Bears signed Pettis.
-On October 14, Pettis caught four passes for 84 yards and the Bears’ only touchdown, during a 7-12 loss to the Washington Commanders.
+On October 14, Pettis caught four passes for 84 yards and the Bears’ only touchdown, during a 12–7 loss to the Washington Commanders.

+Pettis re-signed with the Bears on April 17, 2023.
+He was placed on injured reserve on August 26.
+He was released on September 6, with an injury settlement.

+On March 15, 2024, Pettis re-signed with the Bears.
+He was placed on injured reserve on August 27, and released a week later.

+New Orleans Saints

+On October 15, 2024, Pettis signed with the New Orleans Saints practice squad.
+On December 7, he was promoted to the active roster.
+In 8 games for New Orleans, Pettis operated as the team's return man, and compiled 12 receptions for 120 yards and 1 touchdown.

+On March 11, 2025, Pettis re-signed with New Orleans on a one-year contract.
+He was released on August 26 as part of final roster cuts.
+On October 2, Pettis was re-signed to the practice squad.

-NFL statistics
+NFL career statistics

 Personal life

 His father, Gary Pettis, played in Major League Baseball (MLB) and is a coach for the Houston Astros.
 His brother, Kyler Pettis, is an actor and his cousin, Austin Pettis, played in the NFL.